Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 How fast is fashion really moving?

 The speed at which garments are produced is matched by how quickly they get thrown away.
 A surprising share of the clothes in most wardrobes are never worn at all.
-WRAP’s 2022 Textiles Market Situation Report found that around 26% of adult wardrobes in the UK contain items that haven’t been worn for at least a year.
-That represents around £4,000 worth of clothing per household, much of it sitting unused.
+WRAP’s largest-ever study of UK clothing habits — covering more than 44,800 items — found that the average UK adult owns 118 items of clothing, of which around 26% (31 items) have not been worn for at least a year, amounting to 1.6 billion unworn garments nationwide.
+That represents around £4,000 worth of clothing per household sitting unused.
+The most recent UK Textiles Pact Annual Progress Update (2024–25) shows the problem is growing: 17% more clothing was placed on the UK market in 2024 compared to 2019, pushing the sector’s total carbon footprint up by 10% despite per-tonne efficiency improvements.

 rail with clothes hanging